You Will Get Here:

 Does Pre-Workout Cause Hair Loss?

 Pre-workout does not cause hair loss, this is a complete myth, There aren't any reputed studies that say pre-workout is directly responsible for hair loss.
-The most far-fetched study suggests that excess caffeine may increase stress, which can contribute to the loss of hair, but the caffeine in one dosage of pre-workout supplements does not contain that much caffeine.
+One dosage of pre-workout pills does not contain a significant amount of caffeine, despite the most implausible studies claiming that too much caffeine may raise stress, which may lead to hair loss.

 Is Pre-Workout Bad for Your Heart?